 Ratio and set target Calculation of ratio What does this ratio tells us Level of Dependence on General Rate Revenue Less than 37.50% Net General Rates Total Operating Revenue - Gain on Sale of Developed Land Measures Council's reliance on operating revenue from general rates.
-Current Ratio Between 1.1 and 4.1 Current Liabilities Measures the extent to which Council has liquid assets to meet current obligations.
-Debt Servicing Ratio Less than or equal to 10% Interest Expense + Loan Redemption Total Operating Revenue - Gain on Sale of Developed Land Measures Council's ability to service debt with recurrent revenue.
-Cash Balance Capacity in Months Between 3 to 4 months Cash Held at Period End (Cash Operating Costs + Interest Expense)/12) Measures the number of months 'cash held at period end' would cover recurrent expenses Debt to Asset Ratio Less than or equal to 10% Current and Non-current Loans Total Assets Measures what percentage of long-term debt could be covered by total assets.
+Current Ratio Between 1.1 and 4.1 Current Liabilities Debt Servicing Ratio Less than or equal to 10% Total Operating Revenue - Gain on Sale of Developed Land Cash Balance Capacity in Months Between 3 to 4 months Cash Held at Period End (Cash Operating Costs + Interest Expense)/12) Measures the number of months 'cash held at period end' would cover recurrent expenses Debt to Asset Ratio Less than or equal to 10% Current and Non-current Loans Total Assets Measures what percentage of long-term debt could be covered by total assets.
 Operating Performance Ratio Greater than or equal to 20% Net Cash from Operations + Interest Revenue and Expense Cash Operating Revenue + Interest Revenue Measures Council's cash flow capabilities.
-Operating Surplus Ratio Net Operating Surplus Total Operating Revenue Measures the extent to which revenues raised cover operational expenses only or are available for capital funding or other purposes Net Financial Liability Ratio Total Liabilities - Current Assets Total Operating Revenue Measures the extent to which the net financial liabilities of Council can be serviced by its operating revenues.
-Interest Coverage Ratio Between 0 and 5% Net Interest Expense on Debt Service Total Operating Revenue Measures the extent to which operating revenues are being used to meet the financing charges.
+Operating Surplus Ratio Net Operating Surplus Total Operating Revenue Measures the extent to which revenues raised cover operational expenses only or are availabl for capital funding or other purposes Net Financial Liability Ratio Total Liabilities - Current Assets Total Operating Revenue Measures the extent to which the net financial liabilities of Council can be serviced by its operating revenues.
+Interest Coverage Ratio Net Interest Expense on Debt Service Total Operating Revenue Measures the extent to which operating revenues are being used to meet the financing charges.
 Asset Sustainability Ratio Capital Expenditure on the Replacement of Asset (Renewals) Depreciation Expense Measures approximately the extent to which the infrastructure assets managed by Council are being replaced as they reach the end of their useful lives.
-Asset Consumption Ratio Between 40 and 80% WDV of Infrastructure Assets Gross Current Replacement Cost of Infrastructure Assets Measures approximately the aged condition of the infrastructure asset base.
+Asset Consumption Ratio WDV of Infrastructure Assets Gross Current Replacement Cost of Infrastructure Assets Measures approximately the aged condition of the infrastructure asset base.
 Asset Renewal Funding Ratio Greater than 90% Net Present Value (NPV) of Planned CAPEX on Renewals over 10 years NPV of the Required CAPEX on Renewals over the same period Measures the extent to which the required capital expenditure on renewals per the Asset Management Plans have been incorporated into the ten year forecast model